 No. The process will be consistent with the independence of the Supreme Court of Canada.
 It establishes an independent and non-partisan Advisory Board, tasked with identifying suitable candidates for appointment.
 Appointments will meet established criteria and will be made following a selection process that is open, transparent, and sets a higher standard for accountability.

 Where did the criteria and questionnaire come from?

 The Government engaged the services of three legal academic experts to draft the criteria and questionnaire to be used for this process.
 These draft documents were produced by three members of the University of Ottawa's Public Law Group: Adam Dodek, Carissima Mathen and Charles-Maxime Panaccio – all of whom specialize in the areas of public and constitutional law.

 How many seats are you filling on the Supreme Court of Canada with this process?

-The Honourable Michael J. Moldaver will be retiring from the Supreme Court of Canada on September 1, 2022.
+The Honourable Russell Brown retired from the Supreme Court of Canada on June 12, 2023.

-The Advisory Board will assist in identifying a ninth member of the Court to fill the vacancy created by Justice Moldaver’s retirement.
+The Advisory Board will assist in identifying a ninth member of the Court to fill the vacancy created by Justice Brown’s retirement.

 Will the Government appoint only bilingual judges to the Supreme Court of Canada?